 I’ve had the good fortune to extensively shoot a bunch of ARs over the years, and I’ve bought and sold several.
-The most affordable (at the time) included 5.56mm-chambered rifles, such as a CMMG Mk4LE 55AE160, an S&W Model M&P15 Sport 811036, a Bushmaster C15 SuperLight ORC 90689, a Mossberg MMR Tactical w/Sights 65014, a High Standard Flat-Top Carbine HSTX6551, and a Remington R-15 VTR Predator Carbine, all under $1000.
+The most affordable (at the time) included 5.56mm-chambered rifles, such as a CMMG Mk4LE, an S&W Model M&P15 Sport II, a Mossberg MMR Tactical, a High Standard Flat-Top Carbine, and a Palmetto State PA-15 carbine, all priced under $1000.

 It had good internals.
 The DDM4v7LW is equipped with a single pinned low-profile gas block that is drilled, taper reamed, and press fit into place to securely attach the low profile gas block to the barrel assembly.
 The upper receiver is optics-ready with an A4 flat-top style.
 Inside, there is a chromed gas key and bolt carrier, and the bolt-carrier group is an M16-profile with a flared mag well and a six-position Mil-Spec receiver extension.

-A Magpul MOE sliding buttstock adorns the shooter’s end, and a chrome-moly vanadium steel barrel, 16 inches in length, sits out front.
-It is chrome-lined and magnetic-particle inspected (MPI).
+A Magpul MOE buttstock adorns the shooter’s end, and a chrome-moly vanadium steel barrel, 16 inches in length, sits out front.
+It’s chrome-lined and magnetic-particle inspected.
 The barrel includes an M4 feed ramp and has a lightweight profile.
 The DD 12-inch Modular Free Float Handguard came with three 3-inch Picatinny rail sections, much lighter than a quad rail.
 Overall length runs from 32.75 to 35.75 inches, with an LOP of 10.5 to 13.6 inches.

 #10 Cleaning Kit